Timeline: Violence in Syria

 May 7 - Syria says voters turned out in large numbers for a parliamentary election which the opposition denounces as a sham.

 May 10 - Annan condemns attacks in Damascus in which two bomb blasts kill 55 people.
 A week later, U.N.
 Secretary-General Ban Ki-moon says he believes al Qaeda was responsible.
-He also says 10,000 people have now been killed.
+He also says 10,000 people have now been killed in the uprising.

 May 25 - At least 108 people are killed, including many children, in attacks in the region of Houla.